 Some Pacific survivors reported that their ethnicity was misrecorded by care staff, or not recorded at all in State Footnote 96 and faith-based care, Footnote 97 faith-based schools Footnote 98 and psychiatric care.
 Footnote 99

-Survivor Mr TH, who spent time in Epuni Boys’ Home in Te Awakairangi ki Tai Lower Hutt, Arbor House in the Wairarapa and Hodderville Boys’ Home (The Salvation Army) in Putāruru, received some of his files and saw that sometimes he had been recorded as only Māori and not Tokelauan.
+Survivor Mr TH, who spent time in Epuni Boys’ Home in Te Awa Kairangi ki Tai Lower Hutt, Arbor House in the Wairarapa and Hodderville Boys’ Home (The Salvation Army) in Putāruru, received some of his files and saw that sometimes he had been recorded as only Māori and not Tokelauan.
 Footnote 100 Cook Islands Māori survivor Te Pare Meihana described how “with the flick of a pen”, her ethnicity was changed to Māori to make it easier to adopt her out to a Māori family.
 Footnote 101

 Samoan survivor David Crichton was mislabelled as Māori upon entry into the care of Presbyterian Support Services as an infant, an error that followed him through his time into social welfare residences and institutions and then adulthood.
 Footnote 102 Due to thinking he was Māori, David missed out on the opportunity to connect with his Samoan culture and aiga, a neglect that he feels was the worst aspect of his time in care.
 Footnote 103